Higher-Spin Gauge Models in the BRST-antifield Formalism: Introduction

 In this paper, we employ the BRST-antifield formalism \cite{BH9304} which is known to be very powerful in constructing interactions systematically.
-Using this cohomological method\footnote{See \cite{ BL2104} for a different approach.}, bosonic interaction vertices are constructed in \cite{BDGH0007, BRST cohomology, SS2011} and those including gauge fermions in \cite{HLGR1206,HLGR1310, Rahman1905}.
+Using this cohomological method\footnote{See \cite{ BL2104} for a different approach.}, bosonic interaction vertices are constructed in \cite{BDGH0007, BRST cohomology} and those including gauge fermions in \cite{HLGR1206,HLGR1310, Rahman1905}.
 The results in \cite{HLGR1206,HLGR1310} are shown to be consistent with the classification \cite{Metsaev0512,Metsaev0712} and with those obtained in the tensionless limit of open string theory \cite{Sagnotti tensionless limit} (see also \cite{ST0311,FT0705,FT1009,Polyakov0910,Sagnotti1112}).

-In \cite{SS2011}, interacting bosonic higher-spin gauge models of massless totally-symmetric tensors are constructed by applying the BRST deformation scheme.
-These models contain interaction terms of all orders in the deformation parameter.
+In \cite{SS2011}, by applying the BRST deformation scheme, bosonic higher-spin gauge models of massless totally-symmetric tensors are constructed.
+These models contain vertices of all orders in the deformation parameter.
 It is noted that the action $S$ satisfies the master equation $(S,S)=0$ and so is BRST-invariant exactly.
-Interactions considered there contain a Fronsdal tensor as a building block.
-These models constructed on flat space are generalized to those on AdS spaces naturally by using the Fronsdal tensor defined on AdS space.
-In the present paper, we see that the BRST deformation scheme works even on AdS spaces, and derive interactions on AdS spaces.
+In constructing vertices, the Fronsdal tensor \cite{Fronsdal78} is employed as a building block.
+Since the Fronsdal tensor may be defined on anti-de Sitter (AdS) space, these models constructed on flat space are generalized to those on AdS spaces naturally.
+In the present paper, we see that the BRST deformation scheme can be formulated on AdS space also.

-Each interaction term considered in \cite{SS2011} forms an open chain of fields.
-In this paper, more general case, in which each interaction term forms a closed chain of fields, is considered.
-The results for bosonic higher-spin gauge models are summarized in appendices.
+One of the purposes of this paper is to examine the mass shell condition of the bosonic higher spin gauge models which are gneralizations of the model given in \cite{SS2011}.
+Assuming convergence of the infinite series of the deformation parameter, we will find that these models are free on-shell.
+We further investigate whether this nature persists for models with fermions and models on AdS spaces.
+We find that these models also turn out to be free on-shell after all.
+Furthermore, we point out that the cubic vertices of these models are BRST-exact.
+Further work is needed to determine whether these models are also free off-shell.